-- A Please take the time to thoroughly read these instructions which should be retained for future reference. - Detectors are shipped pre-calibrated and configured. - The expected lifetime of a gas sensor is 5 years upon initial power up dependant on your target gas and environmental factors.
-The device will indicate this time and should immediately be replaced. - ${ m igsilon}$ It is recommended that this device be commissioned upon installation and serviced annually by a competent person. - $riangle ext{Do} ext{ not apply lighter gas or other aerosols to the device this may cause extreme damage to the sensors.} ext{}$ - ${ m tilde M}$ High concentrations of alcohol found in many products may damage, deteriorate, or affect the gas sensing elements. - This device provides early warning of the presence of gas, usually before a healthy adult would experience symptoms.
-This warning is possible provided your alarm is installed and maintained in accordance with this manual. - Never ignore your device when in alarm. - /// This device requires a continual supply of electrical power it will not work without power. - This device should not be used to substitute proper installation, use and/or maintenance of fuel burning appliances including appropriate ventilation and exhaust systems.

-- $extsf{M}$ The device is not intended for use in potentially explosive atmospheres. - $riangle ext{Seek}$ Seek fresh air supply and contact your local gas emergency service should you suspect a gas leak. - A This unit may not fully safeguard individuals with specific medical conditions.
+- A Please take the time to thoroughly read these instructions which should be retained for future reference. - △ Detectors are shipped pre-calibrated and configured. - The expected lifetime of a gas sensor is 10 years upon initial power up dependant on your target gas and environmental factors.
+The device will indicate this time and should immediately be replaced. - $riangle ext{M} ext{ It is recommended that this device be commissioned upon installation and serviced annually by a competent person.} ext{}$ - ${ m ilde M}$ High concentrations of alcohol found in many products may damage, deteriorate, or affect the gas sensing elements. - $riangle M ext{ This product is not designed to detect smoke, fire or other gases and should not be used as such.} ext{$ - This device provides early warning of the presence of gas, usually before a healthy adult would experience symptoms.
+This warning is possible provided your alarm is installed and maintained in accordance with this manual. - Never ignore your device when in alarm. - ightarrow This device requires a continual supply of electrical power it will not work without power. - This device should not be used to substitute proper installation, use and/or maintenance of fuel burning appliances including appropriate ventilation and exhaust systems. - Multiple detectors may be required to adequately protect property and persons. - This device does not prevent dangerous gasses from occurring or accumulating. - $extsf{M}$ The device is not intended for use in potentially explosive atmospheres. - 🗥 This unit may not fully safeguard individuals with specific medical conditions.
 If in doubt, consult a doctor/physician. - $riangle ext{Your product should reach you in perfect condition, if you suspect it is damaged, contact your supplier.}$ - Concentrations of alcohol found in many products may damage, deteriorate or affect the gas sensing elements such as wine; deodorants; stain removers and thinners.
 Other gases and substances to avoid are corrosives (i.e., chlorine & hydrogen chloride); alkali metals; basic or acidic compounds; silicones; tetraethyl lead; halogens and halogenated compounds!